 Develop practical business skills and learn to manage native and exotic animals in the wild or in captivity.
-They access UQ’s specialist animal research and veterinary facilities and study wildlife anatomy and physiology, captive breeding, reproduction, nutrition, health, husbandry, ecology, welfare and behaviour.
+Access UQ’s specialist animal research and veterinary facilities and study wildlife anatomy and physiology, captive breeding, reproduction, nutrition, health, husbandry, ecology, welfare and behaviour.
 Students learn from specialists in agribusiness, business management and marketing to develop business skills.
-In both programs students will undertake field or work experiences to establish industry contacts and gain current and industry-relevant expertise.For more information, visit Bachelor of Agribusiness/Bachelor of Wildlife Science at UQ.
+In both programs students will undertake field or work experiences to establish industry contacts and gain current and industry-relevant expertise.For more information, visit <a href="https://study.uq.edu.au/study-options/programs/bachelors-agribusiness-wildlife-science-2392.

 The majority of courses are based at Gatton with some courses offered at St Lucia.